-Themes in the Poetry of Sylvia Plath
+Major Themes in the Poetry of Sylvia Plath | Her Vision

-Death is the prominent theme in her work.
-She has felt death closely when she has tried to kill herself in her first attempt in which she could not succeed.
-She knows that it is a universal truth accepted by everyone; therefore, she writes poems while keeping in mind the concept of death.
+Death is one of the major themes in the poetry of Sylvia Plath.
+She has felt it closely when she attempted suicide.
+She knows that death is a universal truth accepted by everyone; therefore, she conceptualizes it.
 She has the ability to express it in shape of words.
 About her experiences of death, a critic writes:-

 “Plath saw death as a real path by which she can solve her conflicts and satisfy her wishes and needs… unbearable situation, unsolved troubles and never satisfied ambition [which could not be handled by Sylvia] so dying is an art to get rid of all of that.”

 Thus, she finds death an only option to get rid of all troubles of life.
 “Daddy” is the first poem, which comes in mind to exemplify themes of death and destruction in the poetry of Sylvia Plath.
 In this poem, she talks about the demise of her father.
 She writes:-

 you died before I had times—”